theopenconversationkit/tock-helm-chart/README.md

 ## What is deployed

-The chart deploy all tock components.
-It's able also to deploy a mongodb database (Bitnami mongoDb chart is used as subchart) or use an existing mongodb backend.
-In the same feeling, since version 24.3.2 of tock, opensearch can be deployed as sub chart (opensearch chart is used as subchart) and since version 24.9.3 PGvector can be deployer as sub chart (bitnami chart is used as subchart).
+The chart deploys all tock components.
+It's also able to deploy a mongodb database (Bitnami mongoDb chart is used as subchart) or use an existing mongodb backend.
+In the same feeling, since version 24.3.2 of tock, open search can be deployed as a sub chart (opensearch chart is used as subchart) and since version 24.9.3 PGvector can be deployed as a sub chart (bitnami chart is used as subchart).

 ![Tock on K8S](tock-24x-on-k8s.png)